LittleChest/LeavesMC-Docs-TEST/src/Leaves/getting-started.md

 Use [Startup Script Generator](https://docs.papermc.io/misc/tools/start-script-gen) to generate a startup script for your server.

-To configure your server, see [Leaves Configuration](../configuration.md) and [Paper Configuration](https://docs.papermc.io/paper/reference/configuration).
+To configure your server, see [Leaves Configuration](../configuration) and [Paper Configuration](https://docs.papermc.io/paper/reference/configuration).

-## Migrating to Leaves

-### From Vanilla

-Like Paper, migrating from Vanilla is easy, but there are some differences.

-Leaves will handle this conversion for you automatically.
-No additional consideration is required.

-### From CraftBukkit, Spigot or Paper

-Leaves is a drop in replacement for all CraftBukkit, Spigot and Paper, you don't need to make any changes.